This material is intended for clinicians and vestibular scientists. See also: bedside version -- HIT test

 The VHIT could potentially allow clinicians to determine whether persistent symptoms are related to poor compensation.

-As of 2018, we also think that the VHIT is especially sensitive to neural causes of vestibular loss (such as vestibular neuritis).
 We are not so convinced it is quite as good for hair cell causes of vestibular damage (such as gentamicin or Meniere's disease).

 Abnormal VHIT test with "backup" saccades.
 Patient with migraine and fluctuating bilateral hearing loss.
 This may be a technical artifact rather than a "real" finding.
 It is implausible that anyone should have backup saccades, unless they are not following instructions.